How to optimise your Facebook ads with Brain & Behaviour

 Neurofied Facebook ads

 Hopefully, you have broadened your perspective on consumers.
 When you understand how the brain works, you can create more effective ads and improve your ROI.
-This is what applied neuromarketing is for.
-However, don’t forget that this is just the tip of the iceberg.
 There are roughly hundreds of principles, many emotions and even more ways to elicit them.
-We only discussed two principles and left the others untouched.
 You can read more on emotions here.